 The Victor patent was assigned to the Tilton Mfg.
 Co., then of Portland, Maine before it relocated to 115 Purchase Street in Boston, MA, where the typewriters were produced.
 It's the same Tilton Mfg.
 Co. that later produced Wellington Parker Kidder's earliest Franklin typewriter models.
 The location where the factory once stood is now a fire department.

 Victor typewriters had an 8" by 12" footprint and weighed about 5-1/4 lbs.
 They were adorned with gold Art Nouveau elements and came standard with a wood case contoured to the machine's form though other case options were also available.
 The price for one of these typewriters was $15.
 A cleaning kit was available for an additional $1.
 Ads claimed that users could type "...forty or fifty words a minute" with a Victor.
 The earliest Victor models typed 80 characters but that was increased to 81 by 1891.

 1889 - 1892

 Tilton Manufacturing Company

 Boston, Massachusetts, US

-The Victor owns the distinction of being the first typewriter in history to employ a daisy wheel for its type element.
+The Victor Type-Writer holds the distinction of being the first typewriter in history to employ a daisy wheel for its type element.
 This was a significant milestone and innovation in the progression of the typewriter. so much so that the daisy wheel would be used well in to the 1980's on some word processors.
 The Victor was patented in 1889 (patent no.409,289) and invented by Arthur Irving Jacobs (1858 - 1918).
 At the time Jacobs invented the Victor he was living in Hartford, Connecticut, and, as a resident of this state, I feel a particular pride knowing that this is yet another typewriter that has roots here in the Constitution State.